-An additional appropriations action, affecting most subdivisions and local libraries in the State, is capping the amount to be distributed from the various local government assistance funds in Fiscal Years 2002 and 2003 to the equivalent monthly payment amounts in Fiscal Years 2000 and 2001.
+Additional appropriations actions, affecting most subdivisions and local libraries in the State, relate to the various local government assistance funds.
+The original appropriations act capped the amount to be distributed in Fiscal Years 2002 and 2003 to essentially the equivalent monthly payment amounts in Fiscal Years 2000 and 2001.
+Subsequent legislation amended the level to the lesser of those prior Fiscal Year amounts or the amount that would have been distributed under the standard formula.